 At least three months of PDF statements to be downloaded from JPA.

-Three months worth of bank statements will be used to determine affordability.
+Three months worth of bank statements will be used to determine affordability for RAF mortgages.
 You will also need to show proof of your deposit availability.

 How do you buy in the UK when stationed overseas?